The Science Behind Immediate Dental Care: What to Do in an Emergency

 • Soft tissue injuries and facial trauma

-For these urgent situations, seeking care within 30 minutes to 24 hours is crucial to prevent permanent damage and costly treatments down the road.
+In these urgent scenarios, seeking care within 30 minutes to 24 hours is crucial to prevent lasting damage and avoid costly treatments in the future.

 The Science of Dental Trauma and Healing